Three Doctors, Three Ways of Seeing: A Journey Through Care, Space, and Inner Alignment

 It felt, quite simply, like I had arrived at the right place.

-When I returned after the X-ray, curiosity arose in me.
-I found myself asking about his Ganesha collection.
-It was a small moment, but also deeply personal.
-A recognition—someone as drawn to Ganesha as I am.
+When I was called again after the queued up xray sheet, curiosity arose in me, and I found myself asking about his Ganesha collection.
+It was a small moment, but a deeply human one—recognition beyond roles.

 He looked at the X-ray and said, “It seems the wound is healing well.”